WhelWomen's Health Evidence Lab

 Primary ovarian insufficiency

-Hormonal and metabolic; extends the existing menopause arm to women who reach that transition far earlier than expected.
+Hormonal and metabolic, extending the existing menopause arm to women who reach that transition far earlier than expected.

 EstrogenMetabolic